Oasisforhaanee/Oasisforhaanee.github.io/_posts/2026-07-12-complex-plane.md

 Viewed from the 1st viewpoint, showing only the time axis and real axis, we see the graph of $\cos(\omega t)$.
 The blue graph is $\cos(\omega t)$.

 You can see there's a *rotation* as time progresses: starting from $t=0$, the point moves along a helical line.
 In the 3rd viewpoint, since $\omega t$ is the angle on the complex plane, a larger $\omega$ means it rotates faster in time and the helix is tighter.
-That's why $\omega$ is called the **angular frequency** — think of it as the angular version of frequency $f$ (even a 240 Hz screen refresh rate is a frequency), expressing how much it oscillates.
+That's why $\omega$ is called the **angular frequency** — think of it as the angular version of frequency $f$, expressing how much it oscillates.

 ## Plane Waves